xavpaice/oh-my-replicated/Readme.md

 Each plugin should be prefaced with `replicated-` to avoid unintentional overrides of other plugins.
 Additionally plugins should be focused, split unrelated items into individual plugins to allow users to choose which ones they want to enable.

-To install a plugin copy the plugin to your customer folder `~/.oh-my-zsh/custom/plugins` and enable it in your `~/.zshrc` plugin list.
+To install a plugin copy (or symlink!) the plugin to your custom folder `~/.oh-my-zsh/custom/plugins` and enable it in your `~/.zshrc` plugin list.
 Ex:

 ```zsh
 plugins=(